 For every orange skittle- one area that needs improvement.

 For every yellow skittle, greatest strength.

 For every green skittle-one thing God is teaching you right now.

 You can download this 4 x 6 card here:

 This game isn’t deep, just a way to kill the time and communicate.
 This would also be a great campfire game.

 Round Game: Choose a topic such as Bible characters, sports, TV shows, cities, books, flowers, movies, etc. Then name something within that category.
-For example, for sports the first player might say: “Detroit Tigers.”
-Then the next player names another sports team .
+For example, for sports, the first player might say: “Detroit Tigers.”
+Then the next player names another sports team.
 This continues until someone can’t think of a sports team, then they are “out.”
 Play continues until there is only one person left.
-So you would stay on a category until you have exhausted it and then go to the next.
+So you would stay in a category until you have exhausted it and then go to the next.

-Do you have any favorite tips for travelling with teens?
+Do you have any favorite tips for traveling with teens?
 I’d love to hear them.